-- Use a style sheet to help keep your writing style consistent throughout your document, and other documents that may follow on the same issue. - A style sheet keeps track of your treatment of numbers, dates, hyphenation, capitalization, special spellings of names, and formatting text elements such as lists, subheads, and citation style. - Record the major and unusual style elements on a style sheet and keep it for future use.
-Here is an example: Name of project/job: AB CD child care daylong EF GH IJ KL lower-than-projected (adjective) MN nonprofit OP ongoing QR ST team-building (adjective) UV under way WX well-balanced YZ Numbers \$5 million 10 (not ten) Abbreviations ADR-Alternative Dispute Resolution Graphics/Layout Do not use clip art, only photographs.
-Special Note es Tips You Can Use Copy and use the sheet below for your project.
-Name of project/job: АВ CD EF GH IJ KL MN OP QR ST UV WX YZ Numbers Abbreviations Graphics/Layout Special Notes Your Questions Answered ABBREVIATION Do we write "the OCIP" or just "OCIP?"
+- Use a style sheet to help keep your writing style consistent throughout your document (and throughout other documents) that may follow on the same issue. - A style sheet keeps track of your treatment of numbers, dates, hyphenation, capitalization, special spellings of names, and formatting text elements such as lists, subheads, and citation style. - Record the major and unusual style elements on a style sheet and keep it for future use.
+Here is an example: Name of project/job: АВ CD child care daylong EF GH IJ KL lower-than-projected (adjective) MN nonprofit OP ongoing QR ST team-building (adjective) UV under way WX well-balanced YZ Numbers \$5 million 10 (not ten) Abbreviations ADR-Alternative Dispute Resolution Graphics/Layout Do not use clip art, only photographs.
+Special Notes , , Tips You Can Use Make copies of this style sheet for use in your writing projects.
+Name of project/job: AB CD EF GH IJ KL MN ОР QR ST UV WX YZ Numbers Abbreviations Graphics/Layout Special Notes ABBREVIATION Do we write "the OCIP" or just "OCIP?"
 OCIP (noun).
 Do not use an article when an acronym is pronounced as a word.
 MSA and HSA-What is the norm for referring to MSA and HSA?
 When referring to the program as a whole, refer to it as singular.
 When referring to the individual exams, use the plural.
 Example: the algebra and English HSAs.
-SSE (Summer Supplemental Employment)-Is it correct to say, "The SSE were pilot tested" or should it be "was"?
-The correct sentence should read: The SSE was pilot-tested.
 How do we abbreviate the word prekindergarten? pre-K. As I collect data points from various authors, some people use ESOL and FARMS without spelling out first, others spell out then use the acronym.
 Since this will all be pulled together into two chapters, I have suggested editing all the data points so that they simply read ESOL and FARMS the first time they are used.
 Your guidance?
 Acronyms should be spelled out on first usage in each chapter, followed by the acronym in parentheses.
 Thereafter (within the chapter), just use the acronym.
-CAPITALIZATION Do we capitalize the first letter in the word white as we do African American, Asian, and Hispanic?
-Yes, "White" is capitalized when we refer to race. web site-How do we write out this word? website. unit-Should we capitalize the word "unit" in an office name?
+CAPITALIZATION Is the word "program" capitalized as part of the name of a program, such as Orphan/Infant Care Program-or is it Orphan/Infant Care program?
+Does the rule change if it is in text or on a poster?
+In text, the word "program" is capped only if it is part of the name of the program.
+In a poster headline or title, all important words may be capped.
+Do we capitalize the first letter in the word white as we do African American, Asian, and Hispanic?
+Yes, "White" is capitalized when we refer to race. unit-Should we capitalize the word "unit" in an office name?
 No, just use the name as listed.

 Internet-Do we capitalize Internet?
-Yes.